 The roads were mostly in good condition, just somewhat narrower than ones we are used to in Australia.
 The clutch in our manual hire car was on its way out, and we had an incredibly scary incident leaving Apollonas with a very steep bit of road that the car just did not want to climb!!
 It may have added a few grey hairs to my collection – so word of advice to you is if you are thinking about hiring a car on Naxos, test the clutch out before you go too far away from the rental depot!

 We visited Naxos in the first week of October, and while there were few tourists, the sea was becoming almost too cold to enjoy swimming at the beaches.
 Most of the Greek Island tours to neighbouring islands were also finished!
-After searching through nearly every tour office on Naxos, I did manage to enjoy a couple of the last tours for the season!
+After searching through nearly every tour office on Naxos, I did manage to book a couple of the last tours for the season!
 I enjoyed an island tour around the Naxos coastline and over to the small island of Koufanisi on a sailing boat called the “Penelope”.
 Then on the very last day of the season, I took another day trip to Delos and Mykonos on a Greek Island Ferry.
 That was cutting it pretty fine.
 I almost didn’t get to do the Greek Island Hopping that I had been dreaming about for months!
 To be on the safe side, it would be better to plan your visit a couple of weeks earlier.